ziadoz/awesome-php/README.md

 * [Snappy](https://github.com/KnpLabs/snappy) - A PDF and image generation library.
 * [WKHTMLToPDF](https://github.com/antialize/wkhtmltopdf) - A tool to convert HTML to PDF.

+## Excel
+*Libraries and software for working with Excel files.*

+* [ExcelAnt](https://github.com/Wisembly/ExcelAnt) - An easy way to build Excel files provided with an adapter using PHPExcel.
+* [PHPExcel](https://github.com/PHPOffice/PHPExcel) - Create spreadsheet documents in PHP - Spreadsheet engine.

 ## ORM and Datamapping
 *Libraries that implement object-relational mapping or datamapping techniques.*